Unmanned military Tu-141 "Strizh" drone flies through NATO member countries and crashes near Zagreb, Croatia

 Journalists inquired whether a National Security Council session will be convened because of this incident.
 “A National Security Council session will be held when the Prime Minister and I agree on it.
 We have all the information for the time being.
 I have been thoroughly briefed.
 A National Security Council session used for a photo op is senseless.
 When at a time like this I call the Prime Minister or he calls me, when we coordinate and talk to a group of people that are the only ones in the country to know something, when I talk to the mayor, that’s that.
 The National Security Council is not an operational body”, President Milanović explained.

-Questioned further on the state of affairs in the Croatian air defense, President Milanović stated that “it is in the state as much as is invested in it”.
+Questioned further on the state of affairs in the Croatian air defence, President Milanović stated that “it is in the state as much as is invested in it”.
 He explained that we now depend on our Western allies until we get 12 French aircraft.
 He warned that they will be useless until we invest further resources in them.
 The President reminded that the rate of investments “is unsatisfactory”, something he has been saying for months and at the last Defense Council session.
 He has yet to receive the minutes of this session “because I demanded that there be a formulation about the state of affairs being unsatisfactory”.
 “Yes – unsatisfactory.
 We have not yet paid the price, but could have.
 Let us learn the lesson from this”, the President warned.

 He concluded that there is no need to call out the NATO Secretary General, but that a lesson should be learned from this and be vigilant.